mongodb/terraform-provider-mongodbatlas/website/docs/d/privatelink_endpoints_service_serverless.html.markdown

----
-layout: "mongodbatlas"
-page_title: "MongoDB Atlas: privatelink_endpoints_service_serverless"
-sidebar_current: "docs-mongodbatlas-datasource-privatelink-endpoints-service-serverless"
-description: |-
-Describes the list of all Serverless PrivateLink Endpoint Service
----

 # Data Source: privatelink_endpoints_service_serverless

-`privatelink_endpoints_service_serverless` Describes the list of all Serverless PrivateLink Endpoint Service resource.
+`privatelink_endpoints_service_serverless` describes the list of all Serverless PrivateLink Endpoint Service resource.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.